BiologicalRecordsCentre/Odonata_traits/README.md

 Overview of the trait measurements
 ==================================
-This script (odonata_trait_summary.R) acts a simple tutorial for gaining a quick overview of the odonata trait measurements held within the Biological Records Centre (BRC).
+This script, [odonata_trait_summary.R] (https://github.com/BiologicalRecordsCentre/Odonata_traits/blob/master/Scripts/Odonata_trait_summary.Rmd), acts a simple tutorial for gaining a quick overview of the odonata trait measurements held within the Biological Records Centre (BRC).